timjb96/US-Congress-Twitter-Analysis/README.md

 # Additional Data wrangling:
 There were additional steps needed to complete the data cleaning process.
 * Update a few users and remove non UTC-8 characters found in the name.
-Cardenas, Tony
+</br>Cardenas, Tony
-Sanchez, Linda T.
+</br>Sanchez, Linda T.
-Gonzalez-Colon, Jenniffer
+</br>Gonzalez-Colon, Jenniffer
 * Create UniqueID's for each person.
 This was created using the first two letters in the last name, the first letter in the first name, adding a "-", then combining the State abrivation along with the district they supported.
-I.E. McK-CA20 for Kevin McCarthy.
+I.E. McK-CA20 for Kevin McCarthy. </br>
 NOTE: An exception was found for when a Father / Son congress members inside the same district in New Jersey.
 A Jr and Sr were added to the names to keep the records seperated.
 * Add an updated StateDistID column.
 This column represents a combination of the State ID # used by AMCharts, & the district ID number
 * Remove Senate Members: There was a small sample group of electected officals which had a Senate seat but had served as a member of Congress before 2007, these users were removed.
 * Non consecutive Congressional Sessions: Out of the 1134 records in this data set, 21 members had a break between their 1st term and the 2nd term (I.E. Bass, Charles F, 1995-2007, 2011-2013), 2 members had 3 different terms (Shea-Porter, Carol - 2007-2011, 2013-2015, 2017-2019 & Kirkpatrick, Ann - 2009-2011, 2013-2017, 2019-2023)
 * Members which served in different districts on different terms: There were a few Members which served at various times in different districts in different sessions.
-The data provided by the website reflects the "latest" District.
+The data provided by the website reflects the "latest" District. </br>
-I.E. Hilda L. Solis
+I.E. Hilda L. Solis</br>
-California, District 32 108th-111th (2003-2009)
+California, District 32 108th-111th (2003-2009)</br>
-California, District 31 107th (2001-2003)
+California, District 31 107th (2001-2003)</br>

 ## How did we clean the data?